reasonmin/wmg_puzzle/README.md

 # Information
 1. Items make it easier to clear the game.
 2. You can change the language in the settings.
+3. If you pop a lot of beads at once, a special effect is triggered.

 # How to play video games
 - You have to break the beads and attack the enemy.